Festival Schedule

 3 to 5 p.m.

-Frederick DeShon Murphy: Duality: A Collection of Afro Indigenous Perspectives (Documentary Feature, 54 minutes)
+Frederick DeShon Murphy and Kimberly Knight: Duality: A Collection of Afro Indigenous Perspectives (Documentary Feature, 54 minutes)

 The film is a collection of personal reflections told by individuals of African and Indigenous ancestry who identify as Afro Indigenous across America.
 It gives a historical and present-day account of how Afro Indigenous people are and have been reconnecting with their dual cultures.
 The journey to understanding can be complicated but it brings forth the question: What does it mean to be Afro Indigenous?